OpenLMIS/openlmis-template-service/STYLE-GUIDE.md

 Examples:

-* `requisition.error.product.code.invalid` - an alternative could be `requisition.error
+* `requisition.error.product.code.invalid` - an alternative could be
-.product-code.invalid` if code is not a sub-section of product.
+`requisition.error.productCode.invalid` if code is not a sub-section of product.
 * `requisition.message.requisition.created` - requisition successfully created.
 * `referenceData.error.facility.notFound` - facility not found.